gbengataylor/WebmethodsOnOCP/UniversalMessaging/Configuration/README.md

 Settings > Messaging > JMS Settings > JMS Connection Alias > Create
 Create conneciton using JNDI LOOKUP and the JNDI provider alias name should be tht of the recently created provider.
 Connection factory lookup name ConnectionFactory (from the dockerfile)

-**to get this work need to add a new ConnectionFactory via the enterprise manager UI that now has the correct nsp
+**to get this work need to add a new ConnectionFactory via the enterprise manager UI that now has the correct nsp.
+When the factory was created using the dockerfile, the realm defaulted to nsp://localhost:9000